Shugo Chara!

-Shugo Chara! (しゅごキャラ!, Shugo Kyara!), also known as My Guardian Characters, is a Japanese shōjo manga series created by the manga author duo, Peach-Pit.
+Shugo Chara! (しゅごキャラ!, Shugo Kyara!), also known as My Guardian Characters, is a Japanese manga series written and illustrated by the manga author duo Peach-Pit.
 The story centers on elementary school girl Amu Hinamori, whose popular exterior, referred to as "cool and spicy" by her classmates, contrasts with her introverted personality.
 When Amu wishes for the courage to be reborn as her would-be self, she is surprised to find three colorful eggs the next morning, which hatch into three Guardian Characters: Ran, Miki, and Su.

-Shugo Chara! is serialized in the magazine Nakayoshi and published by Kodansha in Japan.
+Shugo Chara! was serialized in the magazine Nakayoshi and published by Kodansha in Japan.
 Del Rey has licensed the English language manga rights, releasing the first volume on March 27, 2007.
 It won the 2008 Kodansha Manga Award for best children's manga.

-Shugo Chara! has also been adapted into a fifty-one episode anime television series of the same title produced by Satelight under the direction of Kenji Yasuda and debuted on October 6, 2007 on TV Tokyo.
+Shugo Chara! has also been adapted into a fifty-one episode anime television series of the same title produced by Satelight under the direction of Kenji Yasuda and debuted on October 6, 2007, on TV Tokyo.
 On July 20, 2008, Anime News Network reported that the Shugo Chara! anime would be continued for a second year under the title Shugo Chara!!
-Doki—, the first episode airing on October 10, 2008; the official anime website later announced an October 4, 2008 start date.
+Doki—, the first episode airing on October 10, 2008; the official anime website later announced an October 4, 2008, start date.

 On October 3, 2009, Shugo Chara! began featuring another series.
 The new program, Shugo Chara Party! containing Shugo Chara!!!
 Dokki Doki and Shugo Chara Pucchi Puchi! follow the current anime series as its power-up.
 The last episode aired on March 26, 2010.